luqmanafiq/hibernate-java/README.md

      Explanation: Stores the mark for each question submitted.
 Query can be made with the submissionID (representing the quiz submitted) to get all marks for questions taken in that quiz.

+## Thoughts
+We could use a keyword-searching system for marking longer answer questions